awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 When you pause a cluster, Amazon Redshift creates a snapshot, begins terminating queries, and puts the cluster in a pausing state\.
 If you delete a paused cluster without requesting a final snapshot, then you can't restore the cluster\.
 You can't cancel or roll back a pause or resume operation after it's initiated\.

-You can pause and resume a cluster on the new Amazon Redshift console \(not the original console\), with the AWS CLI, or with Amazon Redshift API operations\.
+You can pause and resume a cluster on the Amazon Redshift console, with the AWS CLI, or with Amazon Redshift API operations\.

 You can schedule actions to pause and resume a cluster\.
 When you use the new Amazon Redshift console to create a recurring schedule to pause and resume, then two scheduled actions are created for the date range that you choose\.
 The scheduled action names are suffixed with `-pause` and `-resume`\.
 The total length of the name must fit within the maximum size of a scheduled action name\.